shobhitmshr002/conversation-with-linuxone-using-watson-microservices/README.md

 - [Part 1 - Build the Docker image from the LinuxOne Community Cloud](#part-1---build-the-docker-image-from-the-linuxone-community-cloud)
 - [Part 2 - Deploy the Docker image to IBM Cloud private](#part-2---deploy-the-docker-image-to-ibm-cloud-private)

-### Step 3 - Instantiate the provisiong chatbot based microservice from the IBM Cloud private catalog
+### Step 3 - Instantiate the provisiong chatbot from the IBM Cloud private catalog

 ### Step 4 - Run the application: Talk and get it done with IBM LinuxONE Systems